TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 > 1. The start index is 0.
 > 2. If no end parameter is provided => the end parameter will default to the rest of the string.
-> 3. If the start parameter is greater than the end parameter, then function will swap both arguments.
+> 3. If the start parameter is greater than the end parameter, the function will swap both arguments.
-> 4. If any argument is negative or is `NaN`, it is treated as 0.
+> 4. If any argument is negative or is `NaN`, it will be treated as ZERO.

 ### 2. Return Value